 Impala uses Hive metadata, and all tables in Hive can be read in Impala.
-For more information on how to map an HBase table in Impala, please see Mapping HBase Table in Hive.
+For more information on how to map an HBase table in Impala, see Mapping HBase Tables.

 Impala OPS Manual

 Impala failed to start as the data volume increased